christophersesugh/codingsimba/CONTRIBUTING.md

-# Contributing to Coding Simba
+# Contributing to TekBreed

-Thank you for your interest in Coding Simba.
+Thank you for your interest in TekBreed.
 While we do not accept external code contributions, we welcome community engagement through GitHub Issues and our Discord community.

 ## Code Contributions